top of page

 Overview

 The purpose of this project is to create a great online resource of design education activities for university educators.
-These activities are focused on design awareness and design thinking, and come from a wealth of knowledge from Dr. Cynthia Atman and colleagues.
+These activities are focused on design awareness and design thinking.

 Role